Gurwinder Singh Chandi

-Gurwinder Singh Chandi (born 20 October 1989 in Jalandhar, India) in an Indian professional field hockey player.
+Gurwinder Singh Chandi (born 20 October 1989 in Jalandhar, India) in an Indian professional field hockey forward who plays for the Indian national field hockey team.

 Career

-Gurwinder Singh Chandi made his debut for the national side in the 4-Nations Cup in Australia in the year 2008.
+Chandi made his debut for the national side in the 4-Nations Cup in Australia in the year 2008.
 He represented India in Men's Hockey during the 2012 London Olympics.
 He won a silver medal with India at the 2014 Commonwealth Games.

 Hockey India League

 In the inaugural Hockey India League auctions, Gurwinder Singh Chandi was bought by the Delhi franchise for US$50,000, with his base price being US$13,900.